The Sikhs of the Punjab, 9781856493567

 Summary

-Village people in the Punjab have lived with the terror of conflict between Sikh militants and Indian security forces since the attack on the Sikh Golden Temple in 1984.
-This book presents a human portrait of the struggle.
-The author uses interviews to present the views of Punjabi farmers, Sikh militants, and the police commanders responsible for containing the conflict.
+Village people in the Punjab have lived with the terror of the conflict between Sikh militants and Indian security forces since the attack on the Sikh Golden Temple in 1984.
+In this remarkable book, a courageous anthropologist who knows the region intimately presents a very human portrait of the struggle.
+She argues that, despite its apparent defeat, it can only be in abeyance while the root causes, which have prompted so many young Sikhs to take up arms and fight for an independent Khalistan…

 Book Details